29ff/demo_webpack_es2017/README.md

-# Used Webpack for ES7
+# Demo using Webpack for ES7